Networks-it-uc3m/Quditto/qd2_controller/README.md

 ### Protocol implementations

-The package provides users with two different implementations of BB84, one located in the *bb84_with_eve.py* file and the other corresponding to the *bb84_att.py* file and the rest of the files inside the [Non_ideal_QKDN](https://github.com/Networks-it-uc3m/Quditto/tree/main/qd2_controller/src/qd2_controller/Non_ideal_QKDN) folder.
+The package provides users with two different implementations of BB84, one located in the *bb84_with_eve.py* file, and the other corresponding to the *bb84_att.py* file and the rest of the files inside the [Non_ideal_QKDN](https://github.com/Networks-it-uc3m/Quditto/tree/main/qd2_controller/src/qd2_controller/Non_ideal_QKDN) folder.

 - __BB84 with Eve:__
     [TO DO]